ROI (Return on Investment) is the measure that helps to evaluate the performance of an investment.

 - the marketers of companies that launch email campaigns with over 100,000 emails per month claimed the lowest ROI among the rest of the cases (94%).

-In email marketing it is recommended to measure the ROI to be able to see which campaigns work better and which campaigns are not effective.
+In email marketing, it is recommended to measure the ROI to be able to see which campaigns work better and which campaigns are not sufficient.

 S is the sales, which is derived from automation campaigns.

-CS is the cost of the sales, which is derived from automation campaigns.
+CS is the cost of sales, which is derived from automation campaigns.

-EMC is the costs spent on email marketing.
+EMC is the cost spent on email marketing.